ashemath/wizardlab-bind9/README.md

 professional development and free entertainment.
 It's based around a multimachine Vagrant file and configuring things with Ansible.

-## wizardlab-bind9: Motivation
+## Motivation
-I have a need for DNS automation since I would like to demo settings for production, and I like to design configuration that can transition easily and scale in production.
+I needed a DNS server to deliver authoritative DNS services for isolated training/development networks.
+Long term, I need something reliable that I can build on to manage DNS on private cloud provider networks.

+Wizardlab-bind9 is my idea of using Docker and Python to accomplish this missions.

-## wizardlab-bind9: Design
+## Design
 Having a BIND server on Docker allows us to drive dns over a variety of network interfaces.
 By default, this project will override host network ports `53/udp` and `53/tcp`.
 In a isolated network context, that's probably what you want, but please use